Indian real estate: Tough times, but a resilient market

-India’s GDP stood at 4.4% for Q1FY13-14, and the RBI projects it to reach at 5% by end of FY2013-14.
-This slow growth projection can primarily be attributed to India’s depressed industrial production and high interest rate environment.
+India’s GDP stood at 4.4% for Q1FY13-14, and the RBI projects it to reach 5% by end of FY2013-14.
+This slow growth projection can primarily be attributed to India’s depressed industrial production and high-interest rate environment.
 The effect of current credit tightening by the RBI is likely to control inflation by this fiscal end.
-WPI inflation is expected to reach 5.3% by end FY2013-14 from the current 6.5%.
+WPI inflation is expected to reach 5.3% by the end of FY2013-14 from the current 6.5%.

 The current quarter and 4Q FY 2013-14 are likely to demonstrate improved momentum on account of agricultural prosperity thanks to a good monsoon and growth in the infrastructure sector pushing up the performance of the industrial sector.
 Another effect that the Indian economy will see in 1 H CY 2014 will be on account of the general elections in May.
 The last elections in 2009 brought an influx of Rs 9,000 crore ($1.5 billion), of which the Government spent Rs 2,100 crore ($350 million) merely for conducting the elections.
 If a similar expenditure happens next year, it is bound to lift the country’s economy.

 THE CHANGING LANDSCAPE OF PRIVATE EQUITY

 Private equity funds focused on real estate started out as pure equity players, with investments during the peaking period of 2005-2008 directed primarily towards the commercial office sector.
 Although the funds have kept away from organised retail formats since the beginning, the commercial office sector has now moved down the pecking order from being the favored asset to being a minor percentage of the investment pie.
 Investments are now mostly directed towards preleased assets or operational assets with healthy occupancy levels.